Adam and Eve really existed, and why that mattersWritten by Subby Szterszky

-Over the past century or so, with the advent of Darwinian naturalism, these assertions have grown more insistent, buttressed with bold claims that “science has proven” Adam and Eve could never have existed.
+Over the past century or so, with the advent of Darwinian naturalism, these assertions have grown more insistent, buttressed with bold claims that “science has proven” Adam and Eve could not have existed.

-And in comparatively recent times, even believers in growing numbers have come to question the historicity of the first human couple.
-They’ll suggest Adam and Eve were never real people, just metaphorical stand-ins for humanity.
-Or else they’ll speculate that God may have plucked a pair of hominids from the evolutionary stream, named them Adam and Eve, and infused them with souls and with his image.
+In recent times, even believers in growing numbers have come to question the historicity of the first human couple.
+They’ll insist Adam and Eve weren’t real people, just metaphorical stand-ins for humanity.
+At most, they’ll allow that perhaps God may have plucked a pair of hominids from the evolutionary stream, named them Adam and Eve, and infused them with souls and with his image.

-In some cases, these efforts stem from an earnest desire to resolve a perceived conflict between science and Scripture.
-In others, they’re essentially an attempt to avoid looking ignorant in the eyes of secular culture.
-But whatever the motive, they wind up undermining the actual pursuit of science, to say nothing of the Gospel narrative of Scripture.
+These efforts can stem from an earnest desire to resolve an alleged conflict between science and Scripture.
+Or else, they may be an attempt to avoid looking ignorant in the eyes of secular culture.
+Whatever their motive, they wind up undermining the actual pursuit of science, to say nothing of the Gospel narrative of Scripture.

 The genre of Genesis

-When approaching any text, especially one as significant as the creation account, it’s vital to get the genre right.
+When approaching a text, especially one as significant as the creation account, it’s vital to get the genre right.
 Genesis is not a modern textbook of history or science.
 It was written in elevated, stylized language, the first chapter in particular built around an artful pattern of repetition.
-However, that first chapter isn’t Hebrew poetry either, any more than the rest of the book is.
-There’s none of the two-line parallelism that’s a defining feature of Hebrew verse found in Psalms and elsewhere.
+However, that first chapter isn’t Hebrew poetry per se, any more than the rest of the book is.
+There’s none of the two-line parallelism that’s a defining feature of Hebrew verse found in Psalms and elsewhere in Scripture.
 Rather the text is in the form of historical narrative, composed to recount actual occurrences, even though its style is in keeping with the literary conventions of its time.

 As apologist Alisa Childers points out, “Although the story is told in a poetic way, the Genesis account mainly exhibits the characteristics of narrative prose, which describes a series of events.”